Blog

 2. Food Regulations

-Under the Food Regulations, specific standards are set for various aspects of food production, including labeling, additives, contaminants, and composition.
+Under the Singapore Food Regulations, specific standards are set for various aspects of food production, including labeling, additives, contaminants, and composition.

 These regulations outline permissible levels of additives and contaminants, require accurate labeling of food products, and establish standards to prevent adulteration, thus safeguarding consumers’ health and interests.